mgwedd/release/api/README.md

     If the user is logged in, then the form will hide any "create user" fields and substitute the user_id behind the scenes on this server, binding the existing user_id to the property's owner field.

+    MAke sure the user knows theyre signing up and can then be used to log in and remove!

 **4. POST /user**
     NOTE: take all user registration off of the post sublet, and then just make sync calls from the UI